-If you’re interested in learning more about how I teach grammar and my resources, subscribe to my newsletter.
-I will send out tips that have helped me build a solid foundation of mastery.
-You can also read my blog post on how to effectively teach grammar using guided notes and daily lessons, so students master those pesky grammar skills.
+If you’re interested in learning more about how I teach grammar, you can also read my blog post on how to effectively teach grammar using guided notes and daily lessons to help students master those pesky grammar skills.

 Related: How to Effectively Teach Grammar

-IIf you are interested in grabbing a free set of these grammar practice skill cards for various nouns, fill out the form below.
+If you are interested in grabbing a free set of these grammar parts of speech skill cards for various nouns, fill out the form below.
 The set includes common, proper, singular, plural, singular possessive, plural possessive, collective, concrete, and abstract nouns.